 Located in the Learning Lab

-Sketch ancient life from the Museum’s collection in this month’s Digital Art Class.
+Sketch standout shoes, garments and accessories from the Museum’s Victorian Fashion Collection in this month’s Digital Art Class: Iconic Threads.

 Please view our accessibility page for general information.
 Contact our team on 13 11 02 or email us at [email protected] to discuss how we can support your visit.